 A 2014 Atlantic article draws the same conclusions.
 “About a third of people in the U.S. don’t visit the dentist every year, and more than 800,000 annual ER visits arise from preventable dental problems,” the article states.
 This is due in part to dentistry and medicine being regarded as separate and unrelated professions and may stem from historic prejudices during the 1800s, because barbers and hairdressers did basic dental work.

-Can medical insurance help pay for my dental care expenses?
+Can medical insurance pay my dental care expenses?

 It is certainly possible.
 In fact, in the United States, some dentists are investigating whether certain mouth and jaw procedures should be billed first through medical insurance and then dental insurance if they are genuinely medical matters.